akrasuski1/halb-cpu/dtl-vs-ttl.md

 ![DTL](images/dtl_schottky_graph.png?raw=true)

 This one (Schottky) returned to TTL's pattern of one curve for all resistors.
-Convenient.
+Convenient, and also, as I confirmed, allows to skip pullup resistor altogether without penalty with regards to speed-power tradeoff.
+Another component less.

 # Verdict